ankitmathur83/Parabank/README.md

 3. Login to the application with the user created in step 2.
 4. Create a Savings account from “Open New Account Page” and capture the account number.
 5. Validate if Accounts overview page is displaying the balance details as expected.
-6. Transfer funds from account created in step 5 to another account.
+6. Transfer funds from account created in step 4 to another account.
-7. Pay the bill with account created in step 5.
+7. Pay the bill with account created in step 4.
-8. Through API call using find transaction API call by amount for the payment done in step 7. (this covers API scenario as well)
+8. Through API call using find transaction API call by amount for the payment done in step 7. (this covers API scenario as well.
+So no new test case was created)

 Test case 2: Verify if the Global navigation menu in home page is working as expected.